 Tiberius (14-37AD) Silver Denarius – the Tribute Penny

-Agrippina was the wife Germanicus and the second granddaughter of the Emperor Augustus.
-She was the sister-in-law, stepdaughter and daughter-in-law of the Emperor Tiberius, mother of the Emperor Caligula, sister-in-law and cousin of the Emperor Claudius and the maternal grandmother of the Emperor Nero.
+Agrippina was the wife of Germanicus and the second granddaughter of Emperor Augustus.
+She was the sister-in-law, stepdaughter, and daughter-in-law of Emperor Tiberius, mother of Emperor Caligula, sister-in-law and cousin of Emperor Claudius, and maternal grandmother of Emperor Nero.
 Her heirs would have been logical heirs to the throne that blocked Sejanus who appears to have orchestrated a series of attacks on Agrippina’s friends, mostly played out in the courts in the guise of charges of treason (maiestas).

 The corruption had engulfed Rome.
-Tiberius resorted to the charge of treason (maiestas) clean house and to remove his enemies.
-Since his working relationship with the Senators was not a good one, repression was a convenient method in dealing with them.
-Dozens of Senators and equites are on record as having been prosecuted.
+Tiberius resorted to the charge of treason (maiestas) clean house and removing his enemies.
+Since his working relationship with the Senators was not a good one, repression was a convenient method for dealing with them.
+Dozens of Senators and equities are on record as having been prosecuted.
 It was a precedent followed in later years by emperors more tyrannical still than Tiberius had ever been.